crisLB/diversity_IJP/code_diversity_report_20200513.md

 ### crossed-DPCoA version 2

 Finally, the second version of the crossed-DPCoA eliminates any influence of the factor B on the factor A (including the interaction term).
-Thus, it provides diversity exclusively under the light of the main crossed-factor, factor A (host species). \* crossed-DPCoA TD
+Thus, it provides diversity exclusively under the light of the main crossed-factor, factor A (host species).

+-   crossed-DPCoATD

 ``` r
 a1v2 <- crossdpcoa_version2(host1, h1data$host.species, as.factor(h1data$year),